12 Best Things To Do in Kuala Lumpur and Complete Guide

 Kuala Lumpur is a fascinating cosmopolitan city

-With many direct flight options linking the city to each corner of the world, Kuala Lumpur is also great for a layover on your way to places such as Vietnam, Bali or Australia.
+With many direct flights linking the city to each corner of the world, Kuala Lumpur is also great for a layover on your way to places such as Vietnam, Bali or Australia.

 In this guide, we’ll share the best things to do in Kuala Lumpur as well as everything you need to know including areas to stay in Kuala Lumpur, how to get around, the best time to visit Kuala Lumpur and so much more.
 Continue reading to make sure you get the most from your visit!